 KEY ISSUES

-The Association has identified the following key issues of concern around the current governance structure and practices of Brindabella Christian Education Limited (BCEL) which we believe highlight the need for reform and change at a constitutional level.
+The Association has identified the following key issues of concern around the current governance structure and practices of Brindabella Christian Education Limited (BCEL) which we believe highlight the need for governance reform and change at a constitutional level.

 BCC Carpark Closure